-- Defining revenue and expense "levers" to assess and understand how the BBM will react to changes in enrollment, fees, research, space, etc. and begin piloting selected levers. - Development of scenarios to understand the potential multi-year impacts/benefits/hurdles of new program implementation, new or phased revenue growth, etc. - Development of supplemental profit and loss reports for each ARS center - Further aligning budget planning cycles while closely monitoring and comparing the current incremental budget with BBM outputs throughout the year. - Continued discussions with key stakeholders, Colleges, Support Units, and Budget and Long-Range Planning committee. - Continued development of transition plan from current budget model to BBM.
+- Defining revenue and expense "levers" to assess and understand how the BBM will react to changes in enrollment, fees, research, space, etc., and begin piloting selected levers. - Development of scenarios to understand the potential multi-year impacts/benefits/hurdles of new program implementation, new or phased revenue growth, etc. - Further aligning budget planning cycles while closely monitoring and comparing the current incremental budget with BBM outputs throughout the year. - More detailed discussions with stakeholders, training of staff, and encouragement to begin shifting ARS planning and actions toward the BBM